BY JULIAN BOX

 The current economic climate has seen the need for organisations across all sectors to identify cost savings strategies.
 The term ‘virtualisation’ and the concept of ‘cloud computing’ have been long discussed as cost-saving and business continuity solutions.
 However, before an organisation considers deploying a virtual environment and eventually utilising the cloud, it is important for companies to understand how this will fit into their overall business objectives.

 Improving operational efficiency will yield cost savings as many organisations are still stuck with the inefficient model of utilising both physical only or a hybrid of physical and virtual infrastructure.
 These types of environments are expensive to purchase and maintain, especially when adding on power and cooling costs in server rooms or data centres.
 While virtual infrastructure brings about significant cost and resource savings, it also brings challenges and a shift in operations to deliver the ultimate benefits.
+Cloud computing is the evolution of this shift.
+It answers many virtualisation issues by offloading management of virtual infrastructure by moving into ‘the cloud’.
+Put simply, the cloud is a fully-developed virtual data centre, supported by infrastructure services companies that have the expertise and resources to manage companies’ virtual infrastructure efficiently and securely.
+As a result, companies reap the benefits: lower total cost of ownership whilst capitalising on the advantage of higher availability, enhanced scalability and massive flexibility.

 But how can companies prepare themselves for the move to the cloud?
 Moving corporate data to the cloud is not a tactical decision; it instead requires a business transformation.
 Companies first need to fully understand what they are trying to achieve and determine how (and if) their objectives can be assisted by developing a cloud strategy.
 This critical step is made possible by working with consultants who can analyse infrastructure, determine project benefits and map out the strategy to ensure the solution meets aspirations.
 Only then can the mobilisation and transitioning services be put into place.